nwchemgit/nwchem-wiki/MP2.md

 Only dipole moments are printed by the MP2 gradient code, but natural orbitals are produced and stored in the permanent directory with a file extension of ".mp2nos".
-These may be fed into the [property package](Properties "wikilink") to compute more general properties as in the following example.
+These may be fed into the [property package](Properties) to compute more general properties as in the following example.
 ```
 start h2o
 geometry